EASY LAPPED ZIPPER CLOSURE for PILLOWS

 A lapped zipper is a great way to finish a pillow back, hiding the zipper teeth and making it easy to change out the pillowform, especially for laundering, etc.

-So, here's another quick lesson in taming the little beastie...
+So, here's another quick lesson in taming the scary little monster...

 Project: DECORATIVE PILLOW